Archaeology of London

 A broad range of teaching methods will be used throughout the course, acknowledging that students learn in

 different ways and have different experiences of learning.
-The format of the two-hour class meetings will vary
+The format of the two-hour zoom meetings will vary

 Are there any other costs?
 Is there anything I need to bring?